Zainab-5/Demo-Project/README.md

+# Billing System
+It is a plan subscription system.
+Admin can make plans, features and can edit and destroy them.
+Admin can also make a call for a susbcription to bill it's user.
+Admin can also add usages of features.
+Buyer can view all plans, subscribe anyone of them.
+Buyer can also view usages of features of a subscription.
+User update his account.

-# README
+# Versions

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version
+* Ruby Version: 2.7
+* Rails Version: 5.2.4
+* Yarn Version: 1.22.5

+# Dependencies
-* System dependencies
+* pundit gem

-* Configuration
+* devise gem

-* Database creation
+# Database creation
+* Postgresql

-* Database initialization
+# Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+run rails db:seed to make admin user.

+# Services
+To bill a user Bill_Creator service is used.